There’s one thing that turned Ballarat into Victoria’s largest inland city. It’s the same thing that once transformed this whole region.

 Throughout the site are actors who are playing characters from the time – whether they’re shopkeepers, police, or miners.
 It’s all done really well and there’s a reason Sovereign Hill has been a popular attraction since it opened in 1970.

 It’s easy to spend the whole day here – and certainly some school groups and families do.
-But you can probably also cover most the highlights in half a day if you’re trying to fit it into a bigger trip to Ballarat.
+But you can probably also cover most of the highlights in half a day if you’re trying to fit it into a bigger trip to Ballarat.

 Because it’s such a large destination, I wanted to mention a few of the different things to do on a visit to Sovereign Hill.